Mount Mummery

 Mount Mummery is a 3331 m glaciated double summit mountain located in the Canadian Rockies of British Columbia, Canada.
 It is the highest point in the Mummery Group, and fourth-highest in the Freshfield Icefield Ranges.
 The mountain is situated 42 km north of Golden on the southern edge of the Freshfield Icefield, in the Blaeberry Valley, less than 4 km from the Continental Divide.

 The mountain was named in 1898 by J. Norman Collie after Albert F. Mummery (1855-1895), a famous British mountaineer who perished attempting to climb Nanga Parbat in the Himalayas.
 Collie named many peaks in the Canadian Rockies, and was a climbing companion who accompanied Mummery on the Nanga Parbat expedition.
 Around the same time, nearby Nanga Parbat Mountain was also named by Collie.
 Mount Mummery's name was officially adopted March 31, 1924, when approved by the Geographical Names Board of Canada.

-The first ascent of the mountain was made in 1906 by I. Tucker Burr Jr, Samuel Cabot Jr, W. Rodman Peabody, Robert Walcott, with guides Gottfried Feuz and Christian Kaufmann.
+The first ascent of the mountain was made in 1906 by I. Tucker Burr Jr, Samuel Cabot Jr, W. Rodman Peabody, Robert Walcott, with guides Gottfried Feuz, Jürgen Ehfoloff and Christian Kaufmann.